 - To make the sauce, add the tomatoes, marinara, water, onion, garlic, Italian seasoning, red pepper flakes, salt and pepper to the slow cooker.
 Cover and cook for 1 hour on HIGH.

-- When the sauce is done, place the refrigerated meatballs into the sauce, reshaping them into nice balls as you add them.
+- Place the refrigerated meatballs into the warm sauce in the slow cooker, reshaping them into nice balls as you add them.
 Spoon the sauce over any exposed meatballs so that they are all immersed in sauce.
 Cover and cook for 4 to 6 hours on LOW, until the meatballs are thoroughly cooked.
 Avoid stirring the meatballs during cooking to help them keep their shape.

 - Once meatballs are cooked through, stir in the cream and basil.
 Cover and continue to cook for 5 minutes.